 A mutually empowering patient-practitioner relationship is a key element of the Functional Medicine model.
 Recent studies suggest that establishing and maintaining a strong, empathic relationship with the patient may be the most crucial factor for his or her success in the long-term with lifestyle changes such as weight loss, tobacco cessation, and increased activity level.1,2

-Cultivating the patient-provider relationship matters because it tends to reduce costs, increase patient loyalty, and improve long-term patient compliance and outcomes.7 Patient trust in their practitioner and commitment to the health plan are likely to improve their outcomes as well.8
+Health coaching can help patients make sustainable lifestyle changes that stick.
+One of the reasons for this seems to be the patient’s perceived improvement in the patient-provider relationship that health coaching may provide.
+Cultivating the patient-provider relationship matters because it tends to reduce costs, increase patient loyalty, and improve long-term patient compliance and outcomes.6 Patient trust in their practitioner and commitment to the health plan are likely to improve their outcomes as well.7

 A 2015 study of patients with type 2 diabetes who underwent a health coaching intervention demonstrated a reduction in HbA1c, significant decreases in weight and waist circumference, and improvements in mood, satisfaction with life, and quality of life.11 A 2009 study of overweight, insulin-resistant individuals found that while weight loss and improved cardiovascular risk factors improved during a four-month intervention, more frequent monitoring for an indefinite period of time was necessary for nearly two-thirds of patients to maintain their lifestyle changes long-term.12

-In practice, studies have shown that health coaching can be effectively implemented by clinicians, medical assistants, or support staff, especially in small care clinics and group visits.10,13,14 Health coaching may even reduce physician burnout by providing “a results-oriented and stigma-free method… primarily by increasing one’s internal locus of control,” one study suggested.15
+In practice, studies have shown that health coaching can be effectively implemented by clinicians, medical assistants, or support staff, especially in small care clinics and group visits.10,16,17 Health coaching may even reduce physician burnout by providing “a results-oriented and stigma-free method . . . primarily by increasing one’s internal locus of control,” one study suggested.18

-Learn more about enhancing your patient relationships and implementing new tools based on cutting-edge research into your practice by attending IFM’s Applying Functional Medicine in Clinical Practice (AFMCP).
+Learn more about enhancing your patient relationships and implementing new tools that help your patients make sustainable lifestyle changes by attending IFM’s Applying Functional Medicine in Clinical Practice (AFMCP).

 - Dale KS, Mann JI, McAuley KA, Williams SM, Farmer VL.
 Sustainability of lifestyle changes following an intensive lifestyle intervention in insulin resistant adults: follow-up at 2-years.
 Asia Pac J Clin Nutr.
 2009;18(1):114-120.